x-atlas-consortia/ubkg-neo4j/user guide/README.md

 The UBKG will not ingest nodes that do not satisfy at least one of the criteria.

 2. If a triple in edges.tsv refers to a node from a non-UMLS ontology, the non-UMLS ontology will need to be ingested into the UBKG first.
 For example, because the Mammalian Phenotype Ontology (MP) includes nodes from the Cell Ontology (CL), CL should be integrated into the UBKG before MP.
-This generally improves the cross-referencing because the general ontologies generally have deeper external-referencing to UMLS and other OBO sources.
+This often improves the cross-referencing because the general ontologies have deeper external-referencing to UMLS and other OBO sources.

 3. [This spreadsheet](https://github.com/dbmi-pitt/UBKG/blob/main/user%20guide/ontology%20neo4j%20SABs%20and%20sample%20codes%20-%20ontology%20neo4j%20SABs%20and%20sample%20codes.csv) lists the SABs and example codes for the ontologies that are currently represented in the UBKG.
 It should be used as the reference for formatting existing source abbreviations (SAB) and their codes.
 In other words, if a SAB is already part of the UBKG, it should be sufficient to refer to the node by code.